 - 1. No structure may be constructed on a ridge top, ridgeline or shoulder unless there is no other buildable area on the property.
 Only single story structures are allowed on ridges, ridge tops and shoulders. - 2.
-All buildable areas on a ridge top, ridgeline or shoulder shall be set back 50 feet. - 3.
+A buildable areas on a ridge top, ridgeline or shoulder shall be set back 50 feet from the shoulder.
+The shoulder is the point at which the profile of the upper slope begins to change to form the slope. - 3.
 No structure may be constructed on a natural slope of thirty percent (30%) or greater. - 4.
-Utilities may be located on a natural slope in excess of thirty percent (30%) so long as the utilities disturb no more than three separate areas not exceeding 1,000 square feet each.
+Utilities and access roads and driveways may be located on a natural slope in excess of thirty percent (30%) so long as they disturb no more than three separate areas not exceeding 1,000 square feet each.
 Drainage structures and slope retention structures may be located on a natural slope in excess of thirty percent (30%). - 5.
 No structure may be constructed on a slope where evidence exists of instability, rock falls, landslides, or other natural or man-made hazards. - 6.
 The finished floor elevation of any structure built on a natural slope between fifteen percent (15%) and thirty percent (30%) shall not exceed five feet above the natural grade at any point. - 7.
 No significant tree may be removed from slopes greater than thirty (30) percent.